 See the Écocentre page to find out the methods and procedures for disposing of this waste.

-Since January 2016, a collection of bulky waste items is being carried out with the first household waste collection of each month, depending on the sector.
+Since January 2016, a collection of non stuffed bulky waste items is being carried out with the first household waste collection of each month, depending on the sector.